 Project Impact aims to significantly increase diversity in the teacher pool through intentional outreach and recruitment toward the K-12 teaching profession in the Inland Empire and beyond.
-With a special focus on underrepresented minorities and African American males, the College of Education will recruit scholars into Project Impact and prepare these student teachers as highly skilled, collaborative, inclusive, and who commit to work as restorative agents for educational equity and social justice.
+With a special focus on underrepresented minorities and African American males, the Watson College of Education will recruit scholars into Project Impact and prepare these student teachers as highly skilled, collaborative, inclusive, and who commit to work as restorative agents for educational equity and social justice.

 Teacher candidates will go through the program with a level of individualized support required to navigate the rigorous credentialing program.
-Project Impact sets itself apart preparing teacher candidates with foundational, experiential, and currently relevant pedagogy through our quality Credentialing Programs, Pre-Internship Educational Experience, and the Master your Craft professional Development series.
+Project Impact sets itself apart, preparing teacher candidates with foundational, experiential, and currently relevant pedagogy through our quality Credentialing Programs, Pre-Internship Educational Experience, and the Master Your Craft Professional Development series.
 Project Impact brings intentionality to properly prepare teacher candidates to enter the classroom as immediately impactful change agents for the schools and communities they serve.

 Project Impact supports participants who are pursuing a career in education, seeking a teaching credential through the various pathways CSUSB has to offer.

 - CSUSB Liberal Studies Integrated Track | Multiple Subject Teaching